Gurgen/SignalR-.net-core-android-client/README.md

 ### Contribution and Issues

-I you want to participate in this project or have proposals, ideas or wishes, please create issue.
+If you want to participate in this project or have proposals, ideas or wishes, please create issue.